-Today we’re going to talk about one of my favorite heels: stilettos!
-I’m going to tell you all about them.
-Like what is a stiletto heel?
+Today we're going to talk about one of my favorite heels: stilettos!
+I'm going to tell you all about them.
+What is a stiletto heel?
 Where did this heel originate from?
 How high are stiletto heels are (or how high can they be)?

 You'll also find out what stiletto heels are made of, some pros/cons, tips on how to wear them and the best retailers to shop them at!

 I'm also going to be including an in-depth comparison between stilettos, pumps, kitten heels and more.
 But first up, what are stilettos?

 What is a stiletto heel?
 A stiletto is a type of high heel defined by the heel itself: specifically the heigh, size (specifically, the width) and even the shape.

 Stiletto Height: stiletto heels can vary in height, but are usually above 2 or 3 inches tall.
 Anything less would be considered a kitten heel (more about that below).